2024 Website-Headers-OCT242

 Kids Kicking Cancer

-The Kids Kicking Cancer is a Non-Profit Organization founded in 1999 that offers weekly classes in mind-body techniques found in the martial arts to children affected by cancer, both inpatient and outpatient.
-Their martial arts-based meditative techniques have proven successful in reducing pain and stress in children with cancer and other chronic illnesses, as well […]
+The Kids Kicking Cancer offers weekly classes in mind-body techniques found in the martial arts to children affected by cancer.
+Their martial arts-based meditative techniques have proven successful in reducing pain and stress in children with cancer and other chronic illnesses, as well as their otherwise healthy siblings.

 Camp Kesem

-The Camp Kesem is a Non-Profit Organization founded in 2000 that offers week long summer camps specifically catered to children between the ages of 6 to 16 with a parent affected by cancer.
+The Camp Kesem is a Non-Profit Organization founded in 2000 that offers week long summer camps specifically catered to children between the ages of 6 to 18 with a parent affected by cancer.
 There are local chapters Grand Valley State University, Michigan State University and University of Michigan.

 « Previous Page